searchspring/snap/docs/SNAP_RECOMMENDATIONS.md

 Note that the component is not required to be named `Default`, however `instantiators.recommendation.component` must contain the `Default` key as seen in the example above.

 This example assumes a `recently-viewed` profile has been configured in the Searchspring Management Console (SMC) with the `Default` template selected.
 The profile (specified via the `tag` property) will render inside the `.ss__recs__recently-viewed` element below the script block.
 While the target element can be placed anywhere on the page, it's recommended to group elements with their corresponding script blocks for easier integration management.
-The component configuration is handled within the `RecommendationInstantiator`, and the target element should include a `min-height` inline style to prevent cumulative layout shift.
+The component configuration is handled within the [`RecommendationInstantiator`](https://searchspring.github.io/snap/reference-snap-preact-instantiators).

 ```html
 <script type="searchspring/recommendations">